 - Helps to calm heart rate and blood pressure by slowing the pace of the nervous system.

-- Women can use it as an opportunity to perform a self-exam on their breasts to screen for cancer.
+- Women can use it as an opportunity to perform a self-exam on their breasts to screen for signs of breast cancer.

 It’s Not All About Sex, Baby